All Episodes

 Ted Cruz.

-And you go back, think about what kind of names he was being called and the insults being tossed at him, and Mike Lee, and everybody involved in that effort just a month ago.
+And you go back, think about what kind of names he was being called and the insults being tossed at him and Mike Lee and everybody involved in that effort just a month ago.

-They knew this was coming, they voted for it.
+They knew this was coming.

 This is the kind of stuff that ticks me off.

-These guys, the pioneers take the arrows, and they were right on the money about it, and they are owed an apology.
+These guys, the pioneers take the arrows, and they were right on the money about it.

-They're owed an apology from the Republican establishment, they're owed an apology from Obama, they're owed an apology from the media because they called it.
+They are owed an apology from the media because they called it.

 They predicted this.